Cognitive dissonance: Religion and evangelization

+Religion and conversion

+Cognitive dissonance can also be found in the attitudes of those who are considering a conversion to a new religion.
+In Implications of Conversion and Magnitude of Cognitive Dissonance by Timothy C. Brock (1962), religious and non-religious men from Yale were polled to examine their dissonances involved in converting to Catholicism.
+This study was done on men who were perceived to almost be against converting due to their dissonance and it was found that a higher perception of positivity in conversion decreased this dissonance.

 Related phenomena

-Cognitive dissonance may also occur when people seek to explain or justify their beliefs, often without questioning the validity of their claims: After the earthquake of 1934, Bihar, India, irrational rumors based upon fear quickly reached the adjoining communities unaffected by the disaster because those people, although not in physical danger, psychologically justified their anxieties about the earthquake.
+Cognitive dissonance may also occur when people seek to explain or justify their beliefs, often without questioning the validity of their claims.
+After the earthquake of 1934, Bihar, India, irrational rumors based upon fear quickly reached the adjoining communities unaffected by the disaster because those people, although not in physical danger, psychologically justified their anxieties about the earthquake.
 The same pattern can be observed when one's convictions are met with a contradictory order.
 In a study conducted among 6th grade students, after being induced to cheat in an academic examination, students judged cheating less harshly.
 Nonetheless, the confirmation bias identifies how people readily read information that confirms their established opinions and readily avoid reading information that contradicts their opinions.
 The confirmation bias is apparent when a person confronts deeply held political beliefs, i.e. when a person is greatly committed to their beliefs, values, and ideas.

 If a contradiction occurs between how a person feels and how a person acts, one's perceptions and emotions align to alleviate stress.
 The Ben Franklin effect refers to that statesman's observation that the act of performing a favor for a rival leads to increased positive feelings toward that individual.
 It is also possible that one's emotions be altered to minimize the regret of irrevocable choices.
 At a hippodrome, bettors had more confidence in their horses after the betting than before.